-On the way back to Munich from Karlovy Vary, we decided to take a detour and check our Nuremburg.
-While Nuremburg is perhaps most well known for the War Tribunals after World War II, my friend and I wanted to explore the beautiful city, admire the architecture and enjoy some great German food.
+On the way back to Munich from Karlovy Vary, we decided to take a detour and check our Nuremberg.
+While Nuremberg is perhaps most well known for the War Tribunals after World War II, my friend and I wanted to explore the beautiful city, admire the architecture and enjoy some great German food.

 The city is very walkable, so we parked the car in a garage and got out to explore.

-After some bratwurst and beer for lunch, we hiked up the hill to Nuremburg Castle for a great view of the city.
+After some bratwurst and beer for lunch, we hiked up the hill to Nuremberg Castle for a great view of the city.

 After exploring for a few hours, we hopped back in the car and continued to Munich.
 We grabbed a light dinner by the hotel and slept early, as we knew we had to be at the airport well in advance of departure the following day.